 - Help local arts and culture creatives build profitable businesses

 Whether it is the steel pans of Trinidad or the red, gold, and green of Jamaica’s Rastafari religion, local arts and culture practitioners (artists) and businesses will use established cultural symbols as part of their expression and various product/service offering.
 As such, producers of art and culture products and arts and culture businesses should be catered to in cultural policy.
-This is particularly important considering the nature of arts and culture businesses and products when compared with other industries.
+This is particularly important considering the nature of arts and culture businesses and products/service when compared with other industries.

 Finally, producing arts and culture goods is expensive.
 Unlike other industries where costs go down over time, arts and culture production costs may continue to rise.
 This is due largely to the fact that many art and culture goods (think sculptures, concerts, paintings, museum tours) are labour intensive and it is hardly possible to try cut labour costs without sacrificing quality.
 This is where culture policy can be handy.